secureblue/secureblue/files/system/desktop/usr/share/bazaar/README.md

 ## Apps not in scope

 We do *not* want to exclude every app based on web technologies.
 Most of these are **web-based apps**, executing code which should be trusted by the developer.
-This makes the weakened sandbox much less concerning, especially if you keep the Flatpak permissions strict.
-That said, we still encourage using PWA alternatives in Trivalent whenever possible, as they can be much more strictly sandboxed.
+This makes the weakened sandbox less concerning, especially if you keep the Flatpak permissions strict.
+That said, we still encourage using PWA alternatives in Trivalent whenever possible, as they benefit from Trivalent's hardening and confinement.

 We also don't want to start excluding apps which are *related* to browsers.
 For example, `dev.qwery.AddWater` installs a theme for Firefox.
 This app does *not* have a web engine, despite being directly tied to a program which does.
 While you can't acquire Firefox through Bazaar, it could be installed another way if the user truly desires.
 That is up to the user to decide.